11 Vital progesterone dominance symptoms, tips, and treatments:

 #4.
 Progesterone levels change as you age.

 Progesterone levels and progesterone metabolism change with age, in addition to your menstrual cycle.
-As women age progesterone levels tend to decrease and estrogen tends to rise which cause progesterone dominance.
-This usually starts around age 35 but this is just an average and does not mean it will happen to you.
+As women age progesterone levels tend to decrease and estrogen tends to rise which cause estrogen dominance.
+The issue is that sometimes estrogen dominance symptoms can appear similar to progesterone dominance.
+This rise in estrogen usually starts around age 35 but this is just an average and does not mean it will happen to you.
 It’s a great idea to check progesterone levels every time, perhaps with yearly physicals.

 #10: Treating High Progesterone